larkintuckerllc/aws-architect-associate/2/2.1/ec2-auto-scaling/README.md

 -AWS-[Launch Templates](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchTemplates.html)

+A launch template is similar to a launch configuration, in that it specifies instance configuration information.
+Included are the ID of the Amazon Machine Image (AMI), the instance type, a key pair, security groups, and the other parameters that you use to launch EC2 instances.
+However, defining a launch template instead of a launch configuration allows you to have multiple versions of a template.

+A launch configuration is an instance configuration template that an Auto Scaling group uses to launch EC2 instances.
+When you create a launch configuration, you specify information for the instances.
+Include the ID of the Amazon Machine Image (AMI), the instance type, a key pair, one or more security groups, and a block device mapping.
+If you've launched an EC2 instance before, you specified the same information in order to launch the instance.

+An Auto Scaling group is associated with one launch configuration at a time, and you can't modify a launch configuration after you've created it.
+To change the launch configuration for an Auto Scaling group, use an existing launch configuration as the basis for a new launch configuration.
+Then, update the Auto Scaling group to use the new launch configuration.

+If you plan to continue to use launch configurations with Amazon EC2 Auto Scaling, be aware that not all Auto Scaling group features are available.
+For example, you cannot create an Auto Scaling group that launches both Spot and On-Demand Instances or that specifies multiple instance types.
+You must use a launch template to configure these features.

+When a configuration change requires replacing instances, and you have a large number of instances in your Auto Scaling group, it can be difficult to manually replace instances a few at a time.
+With an instance refresh, it's easier to update the instances in your Auto Scaling group.

+During an instance refresh, Amazon EC2 Auto Scaling takes a set of instances out of service, terminates them, and then launches a set of instances with the new configuration.
+After that, instances are replaced on a rolling basis.
+In a rolling update, when a new instance launches, Amazon EC2 Auto Scaling waits until the instance passes a health check and completes warm-up, before moving on to replace another instance.
+This process repeats until all instances are replaced.

 ### Step / Simple Scaling

 > With step scaling and simple scaling, you choose scaling metrics and threshold values for the CloudWatch alarms that trigger the scaling process.
 You also define how your Auto Scaling group should be scaled when a threshold is in breach for a specified number of evaluation periods.